DiscontinuedUpdate: Brooks Adrenaline GTS 19

 The HPR Plus is a rubber compound that’s highly resistant to abrasion.
 It is capable of protecting the rest of the sole unit from the abrasive nature of the surfaces.
 It also delivers long-lasting and efficient traction.
 Blown Rubber is a compound that’s more responsive than shoe-standard rubber.
 It gives additional cushioning to the runner.
 Placed in the forefoot section, its job is to add a bit more responsive cushioning as the wearer gears up for the toe-off.
 The Stable Pod Configuration is the design of the mid-sole/outsole.
 It makes sure that the platform is shaped in a balanced and ergonomic way, therefore affording the runner a smooth and agreeable heel-to-toe transition.
 The Omni Grooves are small trenches in the sole unit, which allow the runner more flexibility.
 They make sure that natural foot-movement isn’t impeded or restricted.

 The BioMoGo DNA is a high-quality foam material that’s actually made from the amalgamation of two distinct Brooks technologies.
+This midsole technology is also used in the latest Adrenaline shoe, the Adrenaline GTS 19.
 Derived from recycled materials, it caters to those who are more conscious of the environment.
 It’s also functional; it gives contoured support & cushioning to the underfoot.
 The Progressive Diagonal Roll Bar or PDRB is a tri-density foam unit that runs from the heel to the forefoot area.
 It stabilizes the foot by supporting the arch and correcting its positioning.
 It’s a means to prevent discomfort or injury due to unusual foot-pronation.
 The DRB Accel is a unit that’s made from thermoplastic polyurethane.
 Placed in the middle area of the platform, it supports the underside of the foot and provides torsional rigidity, which basically reduces muscle strain and fatigue during the running session.
 A segmented crash pad has been applied to the Brooks Adrenaline GTS 17.
 Called the Caterpillar Crash Pad, the sole unit follows the segmented form and motion of a caterpillar.
 With this design, the platform is able to localize impact shock protection, cushioning and stability to the area of the foot that currently needs it.
 The Omega Flex Grooves are furrows in the mid-sole.
 They assist in making the platform more flexible and agreeable to the natural movement of the foot.
 Additional contoured support is given by the Profile Sock Liner, an add-on that’s made from BioMoGo foam.

 The Element Mesh is a breathable fabric.
 It allows air to enter the foot-chamber in order to keep the foot cool and dry.
 It also manages moisture, preventing it from being absorbed by the interior fabric and padding.
 The mid-foot section of the upper features an Adjustable Saddle.
 It ensures a more comfortable and secure fit, while also preventing any wobbling of the foot.
 Synthetic Overlays have been stitched onto the main upper fabric.
 They make the overall coverage more secure because they adapt to the tightening or loosening of the shoelaces.
 The Element Lining is the material used for the interior sleeve of the Brooks Adrenaline GTS 17.
 Like the Element Mesh, it also prevents moisture from being absorbed by the shoe, thus keeping the interior environment suitably dry and odor-free.